-As with many issues, the interpretation of the Bible is also at stake in the discussion of women’s ordination.
+As with many issues, the interpretation of the Bible is at stake in the discussion of women’s ordination.
 Opponents of women’s ordination call upon passages in St. Paul’s letters in the New Testament, such as I Timothy 2:11, “Let the women learn in silence with full submission.
 I permit no woman to teach or to have authority over a man; she is to keep silent.”
-Those who affirm women’s ordination also quote St. Paul in his Letter to the Galatians 3.27-8: “As many of you as were baptized into Christ have clothed yourselves with Christ.
-There is no longer Jew or Greek, there is no longer slave or free, there is no longer male and female; for all of you are one in Christ Jesus.”
-Further, they cite the example of the early church where women were entrusted with the message of Good News from the very morning of the resurrection when Jesus appeared first to Mary Magdalene.
+Those who affirm women’s ordination, however, also quote the references of St. Paul to women serving as deacons, apostles, and co-workers, as well as his Letter to the Galatians 3:27-28: “There is no longer Jew or Greek, there is no longer slave or free, there is no longer male and female; for all of you are one in Christ Jesus.”
+Further, they also cite how the resurrected Jesus appeared first to Mary Magdalene, meaning that a woman was the first to witness the resurrection and be entrusted with proclaiming the message of Good News.

 It is also significant that, in the 21st century, more than half of the students in American theological schools and seminaries are women, many of them preparing for the ordained ministry.
 In addition to those women preparing to serve in parishes, many others are now claiming and expanding the context of lay ministry to include a vocation to Christian service in many areas of life.